soumik12345/soumik12345/README.md

    - need any help regarding Deep Learning Projects
    - want to engage in a meaningful conversation regarding Deep Learning, Mathematics or Computer Graphics
    - want to [hire me](https://soumik12345.github.io/assets/docs/Resume_Soumik_Rakshit.pdf)

-- 👎 Don't reach out to me if you:
-   - work at Byju's or WhiteHatJr
-   - expecting career counselling
-   - want me to debug your code
-   - expecting any help with software engineering or web development or competitive programming

 - 📘 Check out my content:
    - blogs at [soumik12345.github.io/geekyrakshit-blog/](https://soumik12345.github.io/geekyrakshit-blog/)